Six Things to Know Before Seeking an SBA Loan

-Find the Right Bank
+Find the Right SBA Lender

 While SBA loans can cover as much as $5 million in financing and from the government’s perspective is a one-size fits all program that’s not the case when you bump into a particular bank for an SBA loan.
 Why?
 Some banks tend to gravitate to doing large numbers of smaller, under $50,000, SBA loans.
 It’s their style and they want to display a high level of activity particularly in underserved credit markets.
 Other banks look at SBA loans as another product in their business banking toolkit.
 Finding out the SBA lending preferences for banks in your area will save a lot of time.